Brazil court authorizes probes of former Rousseff top aide, Sao Paulo mayor

-SAO PAULO (Reuters) - Brazil’s Supreme Court on Wednesday authorized formal investigations into potential corruption involving President Dilma Rousseff’s former chief of staff, as well as the mayor of the country’s largest city and an opposition senator.
+SAO PAULO, Feb 24 (Reuters) - Brazil’s Supreme Court on Wednesday authorized formal investigations into President Dilma Rousseff’s former chief of staff, as well as the mayor of the country’s largest city and an opposition senator, for potential corruption.

 Supreme Court Justice Celso de Mello said federal prosecutors could investigate Rousseff’s former chief of staff, Aloizio Mercadante, who now serves as education minister, Sao Paulo Mayor Fernando Haddad and Senator Aloysio Nunes of the opposition PSDB party.